Stimulant Addiction Treatment

 Sometimes called “uppers,” stimulants are a class of psychoactive drug that increases activity in the brain.
 They can temporarily enhance alertness, mood, and awareness.
 Some stimulants are legal and widely used, but they can also be addicting.

 Beneficial levels of stimulants can cause exhilaration, prolonged wakefulness, and loss of appetite.
 The effects are exaggerated when large doses are taken.
+Individuals who have been engaging in stimulant abuse for an extended time need targeted stimulant addiction treatment to help them overcome the withdrawal symptoms and psychological effects.

 - Prescription stimulants